kamil-s-solecki/AppSecNotes/README.md

 # AppSecNotes
-Notes on AppSec.
+Notes on web app security.
 Tools, Vulnerabilities, Methodologies, tips etc.

 A lot of tools/resources gathered here are and wil be obvious, but the goal is to keep all useful things in one place.